antonindevidal/VulkanSamples/README.md

 ### Features :
 - Abstraction level for the Vulkan API
 - Supports multiple graphics pipelines
-- Supports multiple meshes and associated descriptor sets
+- Supports multiple meshes and associated descriptor sets*

+A disadvantage of this backend is that descriptor sets contain only one descriptor (sampler or ubo).
+Each material has its own graphics pipeline which is convenient but not optimal for performances.

 ![3D rendering](/Documentation/3DRenderingProject.png)